dankamongmen/notcurses/README.md

 * `USE_POC`: build small, uninstalled proof-of-concept binaries
 * `USE_QRCODEGEN`: build qrcode support via libqrcodegen
 * `USE_STATIC`: build static libraries (in addition to shared ones)
+* `USE_XCB`: build X.Org support via libxcb

+Note that even if `USE_XCB` is supplied, libxcb might still be linked as a result of other Notcurses dependencies (e.g. FFmpeg/OIIO).
+In this case, the library will still be linked into Notcurses, but the X.Open-related functionality will be unavailable.

 ## Included tools